intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 ### Purpose:

-A liaison statement generally has one of three purposes and will clearly state its purpose using one of the following labels:
+A liaison statement generally has one of three purposes and should clearly state its purpose using one of the following labels:

 For Information: